jeantessier/advent-of-code-2024/day16/README.md

 turn if we head North from `S`).
 Because a turn is so costly, the path with the fewest edges should be the cheapest.

+I grew paths from 'S', until at least one reached 'E'.
+I then pruned all the false leads.
+There were still too many edges to really identify paths, so I repeated the process in the other direction, starting at `E` and ending at `S`, and computed the intersection of edges that were in both sets.
+I was able to use recursion on that small subset to identify paths.
+Took just under **2 minutes**.

 ## Puzzle 02